 The World Health Organization has declared four global health emergencies over the past decade and research reveals outbreaks are becoming more common.
 Why are we seeing this increase around the world?

 Tim Benton: The fundamental job of pathogens throughout evolution has been to maximize their chances of infecting susceptible organisms.
 Pathogens can live in lots of different host organisms and so they are continually looking for an opportunity to jump from one species to another.
 Some pathogens are particularly good at this like the coronavirus.

-Certain species of animals, like bats, appear to have immune systems that harbour a lot of organisms living inside of them naturally, but their immune systems can cope with it, and they become, kind of, reservoirs of diseases.
+Certain species of animals, like bats, appear to have immune systems that harbour a lot of organisms living inside of them naturally but their immune systems can cope with it and they become reservoirs of diseases.